System change, systemic change, paradigm shift, Great Transition, Great Transformation, the big shift… Are we talking about the same thing?

 Yes, I believe that by using a systems approach like Forum is proposing, many good things or systems change solutions can be developed, implemented and spread in the food, energy and finance sectors and that big business can be a useful stakeholder and partner in these projects as long as it makes business sense for them.
 So the FSC, MSC and Nike’s sustainable supply chain initiative are examples where the approach has shown or is promising to show positive results.

-But from a much broader perspective the question really is: Are these examples about system change or would it be more appropriate to call them within-the-system innovations?
+But from a much broader perspective, the question is really: are these examples about system change or would it be more appropriate to call them within-the-system innovations?
 Of course it depends on the system boundaries one sets.
 Interestingly the report says all the right things when it asks to put critical attention to setting the right system boundaries.
 But then is there not a mismatch between the challenges we are dealing with and the system boundaries the report discusses?
 Yes, the examples seem to have changed, or have the potential to change some key dynamics in a specific subsystem, like global forestry or fishing industry.
 But then all continue to operate within the logic of today’s growth dependent global market economy serving the financial interests of a small global elite disembedded from society and from nature, as Karl Polanyi would call it.

 I think we need to be much more honest and say clearly that the current ecological, social and spiritual crises cannot be fixed through better supply chain management and other technical system innovations, but require a much more fundamental approach.
 The growth obsessive economic system, our culture of consumerism and the economisation of almost every sphere of life are the key aspects of our global economic system that need to change if we want to really tackle today’s crises.
 This is what many of us mean when we talk about system change or paradigm shift.
-The term Great Transition as originally proposed by the Global Scenario Group for their vision of a pathway to sustainability was in clear reference to the book The Great Transformation Karl Polanyi wrote in 1944.
-In his book Polanyi explained how the market economy evolved in the 19th century to become the dominant economic system and how its unebeddedness from ecology and society unleashed the destructive power that we are now suffering more than ever.
+The term Great Transition as originally proposed by the Global Scenario Group for their vision of a pathway to sustainability was in clear reference to the book The Great Transformation that Karl Polanyi wrote in 1944.
+In his book, Polanyi explained how the market economy evolved in the 19th century to become the dominant economic system and how its disembeddedness from ecology and society unleashed the destructive power that we are now suffering more than ever.
 The Great Transition is a vision that aims to reverse this historical mistake and embed the economy in social relationships, cultural values and ecological sustainability.
-The Creating the big shift report rightly says that power dynamics in a system is a critical factor to take into account.
+The report Creating the big shift rightly says that power dynamics in a system is a critical factor to take into account.
 But it is difficult to imagine that big business will have any interest in helping to design a de-growth or steady state economy as well as getting rid of consumerism and shrinking the market economy.

 Consumerism is a key element of our growth dependent economic system.
 Only if business is successful in making people buy more stuff – regardless if it increases their wellbeing or not – will the economy grow.
 Nike might be interested to collaborate with others to reduce the material needs in their supply chain and to source more sustainably, but it won’t have any interest in questioning their business model which is to make people buy the latest fashion of sport shoes regardless if they need a new pair or not.
 Similarly Ikea might well accept sourcing sustainable timber but it will still try to maximise its sales of throwaway furniture and invade more and more markets…